TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 Now the macro call will return `SELECT TRUE` because the value is coerced to a Python integer before the function code executes and `1` is in `[1,2,3]`.

-Type annotations should **always** be specified for arguments with a default value because, in contrast to user-supplied values, the default is not parsed by SQLGlot before the function code executes.
-Type annotation ensures that both default and user-supplied argument values are of the same type in the function body.
+If an argument has a default value, the value is not parsed by SQLGlot before the function code executes.
+Therefore, take care to ensure that the default's data type matches that of a user-supplied argument by adding a type annotation, making the default value a SQLGlot expression, or making the default value `None`.

 #### Positional and keyword arguments